Types of Smart Contracts: Their Kinds and How they Differ

 Types of smart contracts

-Smart contracts have versatile applications.
+Smart contracts have hugely versatile applications.
 From minting tokens with token contracts to making decisions through governance contracts, smart contracts can be tailored to meet specific needs.
-However, today, we are only delving into the most popular smart contract types.
+Let's take a look at what some of those specific needs can include:

 Token contracts

-Token smart contracts are pieces of code deployed on a blockchain that are used to create digital tokens.
+Token smart contracts are used to create digital tokens.
 They specify attributes like token name, symbol, and supply, and implement functions for transferring tokens between accounts, approving transactions, and checking balances.

 Fungible tokens

-Fungible tokens are based on the ERC-20 token standard on Ethereum.
+Fungible tokens are often based on the ERC-20 token standard.
 These fungible tokens are exactly equal to any other token and no tokens possess special rights or behaviors.

 Non-fungible tokens